novikovvs/queue-monitor-lib/README.md

 ```
 ## Usage

-To monitor a job, simply add the `napopravku\QueueMonitor\Traits\IsMonitored` Trait.
+To monitor a job, simply add the `Napopravku\QueueMonitor\Traits\IsMonitored` Trait.

 ```php
 use Illuminate\Bus\Queueable;